seven days and six nights in the Pearl of the Caribbean

 - All breakfasts, lunches and dinners as per itinerary.

-- All activities, services, speakers, meetings and meals as described in tour itinerary except those noted as “Optional” or “Not included”.
+- All activities, services, speakers and meetings as described in tour itinerary except those noted as “Optional” or “Not included.”

-- An expert Cuban English-speaking guide whose background matches tour content and a GRTC Team member from the U.S. accompanying your tour.
+- An expert Cuban English-speaking guide and interpreter, along with a GRTC Team member from the U.S accompanying your tour.